-5 Instagram Scams Everyone Should Be Aware Of
+5 Instagram Scams Everyone Should Avoid

-Instagram is the latest in social networking trends.
+It’s time to expose the Instagram scams.
+As you probably know, Instagram is the latest in social networking trends.
 People can share pictures with captions of whatever it is they are doing at the moment.
 Unfortunately, with its overnight explosion along came tons of scammers taking advantage of its millions of users.
 Feel free to report names yourself in the Comments section at the end.

 Besides the well-known scams referring to the Instagram Lottery, Instagram Copyright, or how to become an Instagram model, there are five different traps on the platform that everyone should know about: